KDenston61/PDF-and-CSV-Reader/Readme.md

 1. **Upload a File**: Click the "Upload a file" button and select a PDF or CSV file from your computer.

 2. **Ask a Question (PDF)**: If you uploaded a PDF file, you can enter a question in the "Ask a Question about the Uploaded PDF" input box and click Enter.
-The application will use artificial intelligence to provide an answer based on the content of the PDF.
+The application will use OpenAI and LangChain to provide an answer based on the content of the PDF.

 3. **View Document Similarity (PDF)**: The application also performs a document similarity search based on your question.
 The most similar page from the PDF will be displayed.